 An ongoing concern with the unexpected.
 Hallmark actions include closing loopholes in processes where there is potential for patient harm, maintaining situational awareness, developing teams that speak up and paying attention to the frontline – which in hospitals is primarily nurses, patient care attendants, techs and support staff.

 The concept that things will go wrong that we can’t predict; mistakes will be made, and we will get into trouble.
 But we will quickly identify issues and have structures in place so we can immediately respond and minimize the harm.
 Errors won’t disable us.

 Finding and using experts for the given problem in the given time.
 More specifically, it means recognizing that those closest to the frontline are the experts and empowering them to make decisions when a critical issue arises results in quicker mitigation of harm.

 In HROs, senior leaders are conducting frequent walk-rounds to reinforce safety behaviors and find and fix critical safety issues.
-They’re also meeting in daily organizational safety briefs where they look back to learn from failures and look forward to predict and lessen risk or harm.
+They’re also meeting in daily operational briefs where they look back to learn from failures and look forward to predict and lessen risk or harm.

 Frontline leaders (for example, unit charge nurses) are rounding with staff every day, giving 5:1 positive to negative feedback, conducting daily huddles and modeling the expected safety behaviors.
 HRO leaders manage by anticipation and prediction rather than reaction.
 Frontline leaders are focused on predicting events in the next 24 hours and making real-time adjustments to keep patients, families, employees and visitors safe.

-Having a housewide daily safety brief is a method utilized in high reliability organizations.
-We share how we run our daily safety brief.
+Having a housewide daily operational brief is a method utilized in high reliability organizations.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900